 Planning to stay out the whole night with the boys?
 Already booked in your sick leave for the following morning?
 There’s one place for you, and that’s the 24/7 Sports Bar at The Star.

-Guaranteed there will be Origin legends milling around including Anthony Watmough and David 'Cement' Gillespie.
+Guaranteed there will be Origin legends milling around as well as cheerleaders, face painters and giveaways.

 Bars in the Inner City and Eastern Suburbs

 The Bucket List, Bondi Beach

 - Address: Shop 1, Queen Elizabeth Dr, The Bondi Pavillion, Bondi Beach

 As the good people at The Bucket List in Bondi say, ‘Get the crew together!’
 The beachside eatery will be playing the game across two plasma screens and one 2x3m projector screen – so no matter where you are in this joint, you won’t be able to miss a single tackle.